don-harrison/ai-case-study/README.md

 A: They are researching and constructing more advanced quantum computers in order to take advantage of quantum computing for applications in AI and Machine Learning.

 **Q: Which technologies are they currently using, and how are they implementing them?**
 A: They have an array of products: IonQ Aria, IonQ Harmony, and IonQ Forte.
+These products are limited to quantum computers of varying amounts of qbits.
+Aria has 25 algorithmic qbits (#AQ 25), Harmony has 11 algorithmic qubits (#AQ 11), Forte has 36 algorithmic qubits (#AQ 36).

 **Q: How can you get involved?**
 A: IonQ Aria and IonQ Harmony are cloud accessible via Google, Amazon Braket, Microsoft Azure and IonQ Quantum Cloud.

---
+---

 ### Landscape